A Campbell Hall education is a powerful investment in your child’s future.

-No. Campbell Hall does not have supplementary forms, however an explanation of any special circumstances is appreciated.
-You may either write in the comments section of the PFS, or send an email directly to the Campbell Hall Financial Aid Office at email@example.com.
+Although Campbell Hall does not require supplementary forms, an explanation of any special circumstances is appreciated.
+You may either write in the comments section of the PFS, or send an email directly to the Campbell Hall Financial Aid Office at firstname.lastname@example.org.

 How do I know if I would qualify for aid?